MacsDickinson/blog/Snow/_posts/2013-09-12-ceaser-box-cipher-csharp.md

         }
     }

 An that is it.
-Here’s the whole method for you lazy Romans.
+Here's the whole method for you lazy Romans.

 	public string SolveCaesarBox(string input, int boxLength)
 	{